bibek12345/DIPC/CloudWorkshop_DIPC_400.md

 ## Migrate On-Prem to the Cloud

-### Verify Data in Source and Target DBs (Optional)
-** MISSING STEPS
-** Saves images 15 to 29 for this section
-** Images for source could be the same as in Lab300, images for target need to be new

 ### Execute Data Synch Elevated Task
 1. You should be logged into DIPC, if that is NOT the case, log in.
 2. From the left side panel, SELECT "Home"